Wacom-Developer/sdk-for-documents-win/GETTING-STARTED.md

 * Build the application
 * Display the Visual Studio Test Explorer (Test...Windows...Test Explorer)
+* In the Samples folder, there exist a number of PDFs.
+Using the Test Explorer allows the user to run tests that generate edited versions of the PDFs contained within the sample folder.
 * Run a test by selecting it for run/debug in the Test Explorer
+* You can then view the new document within the Samples folder.

 ![baxter demo](media/baxter-sample.png)